DevExpress/testcafe/docs/articles/blog/2020-7-15-introducing-the-testcafe-jenkins-plugin.md

 The *name* property of the *reporter* object is set as *jenkins*, which ensures that the reports generated by TestCafe can be properly parsed by the server.

-If you decide against using a config file, don't forget to [manually set](https://devexpress.github.io/testcafe/documentation/reference/command-line-interface.html#-r-nameoutput---reporter-nameoutput) the report format when launching your tests, like so:
+If you decide not to use a config file, be sure to [manually set](https://devexpress.github.io/testcafe/documentation/reference/command-line-interface.html#-r-nameoutput---reporter-nameoutput) the report format when you launch the tests as follows:

 ```bash
 testcafe chrome test.js -r jenkins:report.xml
 ```

-Otherwise, just run the following command:
+Otherwise, simply run the following command:

 ```bash
 npx testcafe